cloud4rpi/cloud4rpi/README.md

 3. Copy the **Device Token** from the device page.
 4. Replace the `__YOUR_DEVICE_TOKEN__` string in one of the examples with your real device token.
 5. Run the example with `python`.
-6. Read the sample code and write your own code!
+6. Create your own scripts based on the examples.

 For detailed instructions, refer to the [documentation](http://docs.cloud4rpi.io/) and corresponding repositories.